 A lot has changed since my first playthrough of Starry Sky in Spring back in 2013.
-Not only am I older, but my opinion of high school romance otoge has changed considerably.
-I’ve grown disillusioned with the cutesy, sugary sweet romance premise that tends to plague otoges with high school settings.
-So, you can imagine that this was a slow go for me…a really slow go.
+Not only am I older, but my opinion of high school romance otome games has changed considerably.
+I’ve grown disillusioned with the cutesy, sugary sweet romance premise that tends to plague otome with high school settings.
+So, you can imagine that this was a slow go for me, a really slow go.

 Yoh has spent most of his life abroad and is quite proficient in French which he uses throughout the game.
-Because he was raised abroad, he is naive about common Japanese customs and traditions.
+Because he was raised abroad, he is naïve about common Japanese customs and traditions.
 I found it cute how excited he always seemed to get about everyday experiences.
-He also possesses an inhumanly large appetite, he is especially fond of sweet foods.
+Yoh also possesses an inhumanly large appetite, he is especially fond of sweet foods.

 There are two endings in the PC version of the game, the Good ending which takes place 2 years after the end of the game and the Best ending, which takes place 5 years after the game.
 Both endings are good, but I definitely prefer the Best ending…It’s just more satisfying.
 In the Good ending, Tsukiko and the gang are preparing for graduation and reminiscing about their high school days by the front gate of the school, when Yoh shows up.
 He’s come back to Japan just in time for the graduation ceremony.
 He proposes to Tsukiko, and hilarity ensues courtesy of Kanata and Suzuya… In the Best ending, the story picks up during Yoh and Tsukiko’s wedding, with Kanata and Suzuya cheering the happy couple on from the sidelines.